 In all, our study finds that the average American household could save as much as $1,465 per year — simply by taking advantage of online and mobile coupon codes.

-Most shoppers already use coupons at the online checkout; 78% of millennials say they’re likely to search for coupons or sales when shopping on the internet.
+Most shoppers already use coupons at the online checkout; 78% of Americans say they’re likely to search for coupons or sales before making a purchase when shopping on the internet.

 But shoppers don’t always remember or have the time to check for and use coupons or coupon codes.
 Skipping coupons can mean losing out on savings, but by how much?

 We set out to identify exactly how much would the average household really save by always checking for coupon codes.
 To do so, we compared anonymized Cently coupon data with the most recent average spending figures from the Bureau of Labor Statistic’s Consumer Expenditure Survey (CES).

 We paired over 400,000 datapoints from successful coupon code uses on Cently with corresponding CES spending categories.
 The total average household spending across all these categories we surveyed was $23,016, per CES figures.